 Healthy Inflammation Response*†

-Boswellia works through unique pathways in the body.
-BosMed 500 features an advanced form of boswellia that can support your health in ways that many other forms of boswellia cannot.*
+BosMed 500 provides an advanced boswellia that can support your health in ways many other forms of boswellia cannot.*

 |Boswellia (Boswellia serrata)||500 mg||**|

-If pregnant or nursing, consult a healthcare practitioner before using.
+If pregnant or nursing, consult a healthcare practitioner before use.

 Frequently Asked Questions